Decorative service page background

 The goal is to give your specialist a complete understanding of your health and your pain.
 The more they know, the better they can tailor a non-surgical approach to your specific needs.
 When you're ready, scheduling your initial consultation is the next move toward finding a solution that works for you.

-Questions to Ask Your Provider
+Questions You Should Ask Your Provider

 Your first appointment is the perfect time to ask questions and make sure you feel comfortable with the proposed plan.
 Don’t hesitate to speak up—your provider wants you to be an informed and active participant in your own care.